 Get a unique front-line view and greater insight into the cyber battle these seasoned security experts are waging against today’s most sophisticated adversaries.Download Now

-Security awareness training is fundamental, especially when many users are working from home.
+Security awareness training is fundamental in preventing any type of phishing attack, especially when many users are working from home.
 But even the best-trained and most security-conscious employees will occasionally click on a malicious link, either because they were in a hurry or it was very convincing.

-Organizations should regularly conduct proactive investigations to find emails with content known to be used by attackers, such as subject lines referring to password changes.
-In addition, organizations should:
+- Regularly conduct proactive investigations to find suspicious emails with content known to be used by attackers, such as subject lines referring to password changes.

-- Ensure that remote services, VPNs and multifactor authentication (MFA) solutions are fully patched and properly configured and integrated.
+- Ensure that remote services, VPNs and multifactor authentication (MFA) solutions are fully patched, properly configured and integrated.

 - Search for indications of malicious activity involving DMARC (Domain-based Message Authentication Reporting and Conformance), DKIM (Domain Keys Identified Mail) and SPF (Sender Policy Framework) failures.